 The one thing I’ve learned, is that no one actually really knows what works on an audience.
 Eva discovered this too with her Afrojack collaboration.
 She pushed on and it became a big hit, despite what her record company thought.

-I once used the test audience MusicXray offered on one of my songs.
-They let an x amount of people listen to a snippet of my song, as well as an equal amount of music professionals.
+I once used MusicXray to test a track on an audience.
+They let like 20 people listen to a snippet of my song, as well as an equal amount of music professionals.
 Both rate it.
 The people loved my song and rated it high, but it got slammed by the professionals.

 Music history is full of stories like this.
-A lot of good songs – classic hit songs – received much resistance by music professionals before seeing a release.
+A lot of good songs – classic hit songs – received much resistance by music professionals before they saw a release.
 And once they were out, the audience showed the professionals wrong.
 You see, the world is full of sensitive people…